Social Science and Civil Rights

 A View from the Present

-The early 21st century is a paradoxical time in which to be living and thinking formally about relationships between social science and race.
+The early twenty-first century is a paradoxical time in which to be living and thinking formally about relationships between social science and race.
 Since the 1980s, the discipline of African American studies has become more firmly anchored in the intellectual establishment of American letters.
-The labor of Yale University historian John Blassingame has insured that the words and ideas of Frederick Douglass have been preserved in a comprehensive and easily accessible collection (Douglass 1979–1992).
+As scholars began to appreciate that the Civil Rights movement was not merely a distinctive outcropping of activism particular to the post-1945 period in US history, carefully annotated scholarly editions of the papers of Marcus Garvey (at UCLA under the leadership of Robert A. Hill) and of Martin Luther King (at Stanford University under the leadership of Clayborne Carson) were foundational to crafting a more comprehensive analytical historical lens (Garvey 1983–2006; King 1992–2014).
+Equally essential has been the labor of Yale University historian John Blassingame, who has ensured that the words and ideas of Frederick Douglass have been preserved in a comprehensive and easily accessible collection (Douglass 1979–1992).
 So too, the leadership of Darlene Clark Hine, Henry Lewis Gates Jr., Evelyn Brooks-Higginbotham, and Colin Palmer have bequeathed to us some basic reference tools that heretofore had not been available at such a high level of quality (Hine 2005, Gates and Higginbotham 2008, Palmer 2006).
-At the same time, Americans were reminded of the force field of suspicion and resistance against which African Americans must present themselves when Professor Gates was arrested in the summer of 2009 as he sought to enter his own Cambridge, Massachusetts home after returning from a vacation (Goodnough 2009).
-As we consider the particular public and private burdens imposed upon African American intellectuals today, John Hope Franklin’s memoir, Mirror to America (Franklin 2005), gives us an invaluable and intimate sense of how personal is the cost.
+At the same time, Americans were reminded of the force field of suspicion and resistance against which African Americans must present themselves when Professor Gates was arrested in the summer of 2009 as he sought to enter his own Cambridge, Massachusetts home after returning from a vacation.
+What happened to the very well-known Professor Gates is a predictable part of everyday life for African American men in this country regardless of age or income (Ogletree 2010).

 Douglass, Frederick A. The Frederick Douglass Papers.
 Edited by John W. Blassingame.
 New Haven, CT: Yale University Press, 1979–1992.